BIO 200/201 Animal Physiology [every FALL]

 Understanding how organisms sense the external world, how they move around their environment, and why they exhibit complex behaviors requires studying nervous system function at many levels of biological organization — from genes to whole animals, and everything in between.
 In this course, you will gain experience with methods that enable neuroscientists to ask questions at the systems level.
 Students will begin the semester reading and discussing relevant literature and developing research proposals.
 The second part of the semester will focus on testing student-generated hypotheses about neural system function.
 Prerequisites: BIO 132 or equivalent and NSC 230.
 Enrollment limit of 12.
 Normally offered alternate years.

-NSC 313 Seminar in Organismal Neuroscience, Topic: Neuroethology [SPRING; offered regularly]
+NSC 313 Seminar in Organismal Neuroscience, Topic: Neuroethology [SPRING; offered alternate years]

 This seminar approaches studying the nervous system by examining the mechanisms that have evolved to solve problems encountered by animals in their natural environment.
 Topics covered include behaviors related to orientation and migration, social communication, feeding and reproduction.
 Final project requires students to research and communicate a topic in neuroethology to a general audience via audio/video Podcasts.
 Prerequisites: NSC 230 or BIO 363 and either BIO 200, NSC 210 or permission of the instructor.
 BIO 362 is recommended but not required.
 Normally offered alternate years.